 Robert Crawley – Earl of Grantham (Hugh Bonneville)

 Robert, personified by Hugh Bonneville, was born into to the typically impoverished aristocratic Crawley family.
-He inherited Downton Abbey through the traditional male line of succession, but since the family was in need of money, he married a rich American from Cincinnati in 1899 in order to secure the estate.
-Although his sole motive for marrying his wife Cora was her money, he later fell in love with her and they are now enjoying a happy marriage.
+He inherited Downton Abbey through the traditional patriarchal line of succession, but since the family was in need of money, he married a rich American from Cincinnati in 1899 in order to secure the estate.
+Although his sole motive for marrying his wife, Cora, was her money, he later fell in love with her and they are now enjoying a happy marriage.

 Bespoke suits & outfits